hunterbeezley/newRelic/scripts and solutions/userDeleteOneMonth/README.md

 ### For massDeleteUsers.py (Step 2)

-Must be in this exact format (automatically created by filterOldUsers.py):
+Must be in this format (but this should be automatically created by filterOldUsers.py):

 ```json
 {